-While I definitely recommend you have at least one nice summer dress to reach for when you attend a wedding or funeral or other nicer occasion, this year I’m encouraging you to stock your summer wardrobe with a couple of more casual selections.
-Under current circumstances, these will see more wear and prove more versatile.
+While I definitely recommend having at least one nice summer dress to reach for when you attend a wedding or funeral or other nicer occasion, I also like having a couple of more casual selections.
+For my casual lifestyle, these will see more wear and prove more versatile.

 I love wearing dresses in the summer, even around the house.
 But especially when I get out and about I love the feminine touch of a dress.
-Last year my daughter Abby shared this sweet dress from Talbots with us, but I later bought it, too.
-I wore it just yesterday!
+Maxi dresses are trending this year, but choose the length of dress you enjoy and will wear the most.